Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 # Excel add-ins overview

-An Excel add-in allows you to extend Excel application’s functionality across multiple platforms such as Windows, Online, Mac OS, iPad using web based technologies.
+An Excel add-in allows you to extend the Excel application’s functionality across multiple platforms including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.
 Use Excel add-ins within a workbook to:

-- Interect with Excel objects, read and write Excel data.
+- Interact with Excel objects, read and write Excel data.
 - Extend functionality using web based task pane or content pane
 - Add custom ribbon buttons or contextual menu items
 - Provide richer interaction using dialog window

-The Office Add-ins platform provides the framework and OfficeJs JavaScript APIs that enable you to create and run Excel add-ins.
+The Office Add-ins platform provides the framework and Office.js JavaScript APIs that enable you to create and run Excel add-ins.
 By using the Office Add-ins platform to create your Excel add-in, you'll get the following benefits:

 * **Cross-platform support**: Excel add-ins run in Office for Windows, Mac, iOS, and Office Online.
 * **Centralized deployment**: Admins can quickly and easily deploy Excel add-ins to users throughout an organization.